nashville-software-school/client-side-mastery/projects/tier-4/holidayroad/README.md

 ## Getting Started

-If your team chooses to work on this project, inform your instruction team, and they will get you started.
+If your team chooses to work on this project, inform your coaching team, and they will get you started.